orenzp/homelab/node_setup/readme.md

       addresses: [8.8.8.8, 8.8.4.4]  # Use your preferred DNS servers
 ```
 Customize the IP address, subnet mask, gateway, and DNS addresses according to your network.

+# Configure SSH:

+Within the mounted root partition, navigate to the /etc/ssh directory.

+Create a file named ssh in this directory.
+This will enable SSH on the first boot.

+For example, on a Unix-based system, you can run the following command to create the file:

+bash
+Copy code
+touch /path/to/mounted/root/etc/ssh/ssh

+# Set the Admin Password:

+If you want to set the admin password, you need to modify the password hash for the 'ubuntu' user in the /etc/shadow file.

+To set the password, you should generate a password hash using a tool like mkpasswd or openssl.

+Here's an example of how to use mkpasswd to generate a password hash and set it for the 'ubuntu' user:

+bash
+Copy code
+mkpasswd -m sha-512
+You will be prompted to enter the desired password.
+After entering the password, mkpasswd will display the password hash.
+Copy the generated hash.

+Open the /etc/shadow file in a text editor within the mounted root partition and find the line for the 'ubuntu' user.

+Replace the existing password hash with the one you generated.

 # Eject the SD Card: